HoozHak/PalmExitGarage/README.md

 4. **Industry Ready**: Built for real auto repair shops with realistic data
 5. **Modern Stack**: Latest technologies with professional development practices
 6. **Business Automation**: Automatic customer communications and workflow

 ---

+## License

+This project, [Palm Exit Garage](https://github.com/HoozHak/PalmExitGarage), is licensed under the MIT License.

+Copyright (c) 2025 Coty O'Dea (GitHub: [HoozHak](https://github.com/HoozHak))

+You are free to use, modify, and distribute this project, but **please give proper attribution** by linking back to this repository and crediting the author.

+---